-In 397AD when the books of the New Testament were being decided upon, Augustine had a voice those decisions which all Christians accept today.
-These guys were totally into the Bible.
+In 397AD when the books of the New Testament were being decided upon, Augustine had a voice in those decisions which all Christians accept today.
 Some Evangelical writers accuse Augustine of mixing neo-Platonism which was a deviation from ancient Christianity, with his theology.
-But these criticisms to not survive a reading of his texts.
+But these criticisms do not survive a reading of his texts.

 The Humanists of the Renaissance rejected Aquinas.
 We have trouble understanding how Mr. Schaeffer can say Aquinas created humanism.